Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Make sort links in view templates consider the parameter for showing all items instead of paginated list properly.
 * Improved language detection in bootstrap file when using translatable fields.
 * Object actions in admin view templates contain now a preview icon if a user display action exists in the controller model.
-* Fixed errors in Content type, generic block and Mailz plugin.
+* Fixed errors in Content type, generic block and Mailz plug-in.
 * Added forgotten string field validation calls.
 * Fixed JavaScript problems for inline editing of related objects linked by many-to-many relationships.
 * Fixed missing generation of view modifier for displaying country names.
 * Updated Imagine pathes for thumbnail generation due to vendor changes.
-* For more details see [closed tickets on Github](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.5.3).
+* For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.5.3).

 ## ModuleStudio 0.5.2 (Sep 8, 2011)

-* For most details see [closed tickets on Github](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.5.2).
+* For most details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.5.2).

 ## ModuleStudio 0.5.1 (Sep 20, 2010)